serenity-is/docs/tutorials/movies/04-handling-movie-navigation.md

 ## Ordering Navigation Sections

-By default, the `Movie Database` menu, which is auto-generated, has the lowest order of its children (`int.MaxValue`).
+By default, the `Movie Database` menu, which is auto-generated, has `int.MaxValue` as the order, which is calculated from the lowest order of its children.
 This places it at the bottom of the left navigation menu.

 To move it above the `Northwind` menu, which has an order value of `7000` (as seen in the Northwind menu definition [here](https://github.com/serenity-is/common-features/blob/master/src/Serenity.Demo.Northwind/Modules/Shared/NorthwindNavigation.cs)), we can use an order value lower than `7000`, such as `6000`.
 This new order value will place our `Movie Database` menu before the `Northwind` menu: